AckeeDevOps/ackeelastic/README.md

     kubectl create -f es-discovery-svc.yaml --namespace whatever
     kubectl create -f es-svc.yaml --namespace whatever

+You can edit this file if you want to save money for the loadbalancer

     kubectl create -f es-master.yaml --namespace whatever Wait for the container to come up